sean-m-brennan/autonomous-trust/doc/muudd.md

 ### Human

+## To Infinity ...

+### Space

+Why?
+Because it's there.
+More importantly, expansion into space provides a new and infinite frontier, an antidote to the current civilizational stagnation we see today.
+Providing an escape hatch for young men of adventurous spirit - because it's there.

+But our current tech is unsustainable, our supply chains tenuous and fragile.
+Our technology, specifically anything going into space, must be eminently repairable with basic tools and resources through recursive bootstrapping.

 [^1]: W. B. Yeats, "The Second Coming", written in 1919 just after the flu pandemic and at the beginning of many years of warfare in his native Ireland. https://en.wikipedia.org/wiki/The_Second_Coming_(poem)

 [^2]: Romans 3:23